zooniverse/scribeAPI/project/emigrant/content/help/t_record_mortgager.md

 # Mortgager Name

 <p>The mortgager tends to be a single person or organization's name.
 If multiple names are provided, enter them all separated by semi-colons.
-(E.g. "Mary Smith;John O'Meallia")</p>
+(E.g. "Mary Smith; John O'Meallia")</p>
 <div id="accordion-help-modal">
   <h3>Sample One</h3>
   <div class="modal-field-guide" >